AutomotiveDevOps/mdf4-converters/Tools/README.md

 * `-h` or `--help`.
 Display help message
 * `-v` or `--version`.
 Display version information
 * `--non-interactive`.
 Flag controlling the display of progress during the lifetime of the application.
 Default value is `false`.
 Set to `true` when using the program in scripts, to avoid a log line for each progress update
 * `-i` or `--input-files`.
 Specify a list of files to convert.
 All unknown arguments will be interpreted as an input file, allowing for the use of the program without specifying any options.
-If the patn to a folder is passed, the folder will be traversed recursively, looking for supported file extensions (".MF4", ".MFE", ".MFC" and ".MFM")
+If the path to a folder is passed, the folder will be traversed recursively, looking for supported file extensions (".MF4", ".MFE", ".MFC" and ".MFM")
 * `-O` or `--output-directory`.
 Specify a directory to place the output files.
 If not specified, the same directory as the corresponding input file will be used
 * `-p` or `--password-file`.
 Path to password json file to use for decryption.
 If not specified, the same directory as the executable will be used, looking for `passwords.json`.
 See further down for the format of the password file
 * `-t` or `--timezone`.
 Determine which format to output the log messages in when converting.
 The possible values are: